Why choose this programme?

 Apply for the programme

-Each year, we will support five MBChB undergraduate students onto the three-year programme, with the approval of your intercalation team.
+Each year, we recruit a number of undergraduate students onto our three-year PhD programme, with the approval of relevant intercalation teams.
+In some cases, projects may be four years in duration.

 We are looking for candidates who are seeking to drive new innovations in clinical care and research.